TheOdinProject/curriculum/ruby/testing_ruby_with_rspec/introduction_to_rspec.md

 #### Basic syntax

 How 'bout a test to see the syntax?
 Let's create a brand new "project" to get going.
-Create a new directory called "ruby_testing", change into it, and initiate RSpec.
+Create a new directory called `ruby_testing`, change into it, and initiate RSpec.

 ```bash
 mkdir ruby_testing && cd ruby_testing